viraptor/phply/README.md

 * phply -> PHP PLY
 * phply -> PHP Hypertext Preprocessor Python Lex YACC
-* phply -> PHP Hypertext Preprocessor Hypertext Preprocessor Python Lexx Yet Another Compiler Compiler
+* phply -> PHP Hypertext Preprocessor Hypertext Preprocessor Python Lex Yet Another Compiler Compiler
 * (... to be completed ...)

 ## How do you pronounce it?